subins2000/kde-weblate/README.md

 ## Setup

+If your language team is not using Summit, use it.
+[Instructions here](https://github.com/subins2000/kde-weblate/blob/master/SETTING-UP-SUMMIT.md).

+Using summit helps you to maintain only one branch for both trunk and stable.

 ### Intermediary repo

 We need to create a new git repo which will act as an intermediary between KDE upstream repo (SVN) and Weblate.